Harmony, North Carolina

 Harmony is a town in Iredell County, North Carolina, United States.
-The town was incorporated in 1927 and is located in northeastern Iredell County and lies in the eastern portion of the North Carolina High Country.
+The town was incorporated in 1927 and is located in northeastern Iredell County, which lies in the eastern portion of North Carolina High Country.
 It is primarily located in Turnersburg Township, with its northernmost portion in Eagle Mills Township.
 The population was 531 at the 2010 census.

-The Gaither House, Holland-Summers House, Morrison-Campbell House are listed on the National Register of Historic Places are located in or near Harmony.
+The Gaither House, Holland-Summers House, and Morrison-Campbell House are listed on the National Register of Historic Places and are located in or near Harmony.

 History

 Harmony was incorporated in 1927.
-It was named for the Harmony Hill Camp Meetings that took place for two weeks each year on the current site of the Harmony elementary school.
+It was named after the Harmony Hill Camp Meetings, which took place for two weeks each year on the current site of the Harmony elementary school.
 The focus of the meetings was a religious (Methodists and Baptists) revival with extensive social gatherings.
 The first meeting occurred in 1846 and meetings continue to be held the second weekend of October.
 While the area around Harmony is mostly rural, the town includes a library, the Tomlinson-Moore family park, Harmony Volunteer Fire Department, community center, elementary school, doctor's offices, a manufacturing plant (Associated Metal Works), and other businesses.
 The Harmony Academy was founded in 1908.
 It later became Harmony Farm Life (an accredited high school) in 1916.
 In the 1966 consolidation of high schools in Iredell County, the site of the Harmony high school became an elementary school.

-The following churches have a Harmony address: Clarksbury United Methodist Church, First Baptist Church, Friendship Missionary Baptist Church, Holly Springs Baptist Church, Houstonville Church, Macedonia Methodist Church, Mount Bethel Methodist Church, Mount Nebo Baptist Church, New Union Methodist Church, Pine Grove AME Zion Church, Pleasant View Baptist Church, Rock Springs Baptist Church, Rock Creek AME Zion Church, Sandy Springs Baptist Church, and Winthrop Friends.